Keith Lewis (cornerback)

-Keith Lewis (born March 28, 1989) is an American football cornerback who is currently a free agent.
+Keith Lewis (born March 28, 1989) is an American football cornerback for the Sioux City Bandits of the National Arena League (NAL).
 He attended Virginia University of Lynchburg.
-He signed with the New York Jets after going undrafted in the 2014 NFL Draft.
+He signed with the New York Jets after going undrafted in the 2014 NFL draft.
 He has also played for the Tampa Bay Buccaneers, Omaha Mammoths, Calgary Stampeders, San Diego Chargers, Kansas City Chiefs and Detroit Lions.

-College
+College career

 At Marie Sklodowska-Curie Metro High School in Chicago, Lewis amassed over 30 football scholarships and was one of the top players from the region.
 But with low ACT scores, he didn't get through the NCAA clearinghouse so he enrolled at the College of DuPage, a nearby junior college.
 He would go on to become an All-American at the junior college but grades were now an issue for him to transfer to a major program.
 So Lewis stepped away from football for nearly two years in order to get his life in order.

 He applied for and got into Harold Washington College, a college in Chicago without a football program.
 At Harold Washington, the lack of a football program meant that Lewis had the chance to focus on the classroom.
 He spent more time studying and getting his grades up.
 Eventually the Virginia University of Lynchburg offered him a scholarship.
 In his final season at Lynchburg, he began to turn heads and caught the attention of agents and NFL scouts.
 All of a sudden there was a bit of buzz about this untested, extremely raw prospect.

 Professional career

 Tampa Bay Buccaneers

-After going undrafted in the 2014 NFL Draft Lewis signed with the Tampa Bay Buccaneers.
+After going undrafted in the 2014 NFL draft Lewis signed with the Tampa Bay Buccaneers.
 He was released by the Buccaneers on August 29, 2014 as they trimmed their roster down to 53 players.